Skip to main content ↓

 What is a hunter sales persona?

-As their name suggests, hunters go out and hunt for prospects, then work their magic to turn said prospects into sales.
-These people are highly motivated (usually by commissions) and don’t mind working independently.
+As their name suggests, hunters in sales go out and hunt for prospects, then work their magic to turn said prospects into sales.
+These salespeople are highly motivated (usually by commissions) and don’t mind working independently.
 In fact, most of them prefer it that way.

-Hunters have the ability to quickly earn prospects’ trust and close deals at a consistent clip.
+Hunters in sales have the ability to quickly earn prospects’ trust and close deals at a consistent clip.
 But they generally don’t excel at building long-term relationships with customers.

 What is a farmer sales persona?